yashphalle/Smart-evaluation-system/README.md

 We can utilize this saved time of teachers to heal today’s damaged educational system due to pandemic and build a new powerful educational system.

-For the sake of hackathon, we will be evaluating based on keywords, but if proper guidance is facilitated we can transform this project into a system with added functionalities such as, to detect correct diagram, grammatical correctness and more.
+For the sake of hackathon, we will be evaluating based on keywords, we can transform this project into a system with added functionalities such as to detect correct diagram, grammatical correctness and more.